vmasten/django_lender/README.md

 1. Download the repo
 1. Ensure your virtual environment matches that of the Pipfile
 1. Install Docker Desktop if needed, then spin up the container with docker-compose up
 2. Go to localhost:8000 to create a new user, and then watch your docker-compose terminal window for the activation link.
-After that, marvel at the pre-created db book instances.
+After that, marvel at the home page and the nonexistent list on the books on loan page, since books are siloed by user

 ## Architecture
 Uses Python, pipenv (with a variety of packages--see Pipfile for more information) and Django as a framework for loading and rendering the pages.